 PWSs that incur nitrate or nitrite MCL violations generally take measures to provide other sources of drinking water or install treatment if they have the capability to do so.
-PWSs that do not have the capacity to return to compliance with the MCL must at least provide regular (at least quarterly) public notification to its customers so that the public can take action to protect their health.
-A list of PWSs with nitrate MCL violations in 2021 is included in Attachment B.
+PWSs that do not have the capacity to return to compliance with the MCL must at least provide regular (at least quarterly) public notification to their customers so that the public can take action to protect their health.
+A list of PWSs with nitrate MCL violations in 2022 is included in Appendix B.

-Figure 13 below shows the duration of nitrate violations recorded in 2021.
-A total of 96 PWSs incurred nitrate MCL violation, 36 PWSs for a duration of 1 quarter (3 months or less), 13 PWSs for 2 quarters, 13 PWSs for 3 quarters and 34 PWSs for four quarters.
-Records show that 13 of these PWSs (~14% of the PWSs with nitrate MCL violations) are currently receiving funding through a State Water Board funding program, such as the Drinking Water State Revolving Fund, to address the MCL violation.
+Figure 13 below shows the duration of nitrate violations recorded in 2022.
+A total of 101 PWSs incurred nitrate MCL violations, 29 PWSs for a duration of 1 quarter (3 months or less), 13 PWSs for 2 quarters, 17 PWSs for 3 quarters and 42 PWSs for four quarters.
+Records show that four (4) of these PWSs (4% of the PWSs with nitrate MCL violations) received funding during 2022 through a State Water Board program, such as the Drinking Water State Revolving Fund, to address the MCL violation.